 - Certain transfers of funds and assets in certain amounts or from certain countries

 To make matters even worse for taxpayers, many of these reports involve complicated definitions and numerical thresholds.
 For instance, a “financial account” for purposes of making a FinCEN Form 114 includes not only checking accounts, savings accounts, and investment accounts, but may also include pension accounts, prepaid debit card accounts, trust accounts, and many others.
-Moreover, the definition of ownership or control may vary depending upon the type of entity and account involved.
+Moreover, the definition of ownership or control may vary depending on the type of entity and account involved.
 And, finally, the interpretation of these definitions and requirements may not be the same across different required reports.
 For instance, items that may not need to be reported on an FBAR may still need to be reported on a Statement of Specified Foreign Financial Assets (Form 8938).
 The issues and complexity continue to grow as fast as well-meaning legislators can make laws and their administrations can create rules and regulations.
 These laws frequently do not consider that other countries do not operate on a tax system consistent with the United States, that information might not be easily available, and that other practical considerations make such reports unnecessary or burdensome.
-Crepeau Mourges can help you or your business navigate this seemingly unending array of forms and reports, whether it involves an FBAR, Form 8938, Form 5471, Form 3520, Form 8865, Form 8621, Form 1116, or other form.
+Crepeau Mourges can help you or your business navigate this seemingly unending array of forms and reports, whether it involves an FBAR, Form 8938, Form 5471, Form 3520, Form 8865, Form 8621, Form 1116, or another form.
 Aside from compliance, we can also help to identify planning opportunities and to explain the ever-changing tax environment impacting both international individuals and businesses.

 Furthermore, for those taxpayers that have, unfortunately, not complied with offshore reporting requirements, Crepeau Mourges can adeptly explain the potential risks and consequences and can assist in devising a plan to appropriately address these issues.
 While all taxpayers have different circumstances and each case must be considered on its own, we have employed the following techniques to address these issues: